In their hearts humans plan their course, but the Lord establishes their steps. Proverbs 16:9

 Jun google mapped the route to Fort Payne and found a small town called Jasper.
 “Guess what?There’s a town named after us–Jasper, Alabama.
 It’s about midway between Memphis and Fort Payne–it’s coming up just off this highway–we could stop there for ice cream.
 It would be fun to take some pictures and caption them, The Jaspers in Jasper.”

 Jas chuckled with delight.
 “Let’s do it!”

-The next day met them with misting rain mingled with intermittent sunlight which didn’t prevent an adventurous hike.
-They enjoyed delightful rests among rocky alcoves discovered along the way.
+The next day met them with misting rain mingled with intermittent sunlight which didn’t prevent an adventurous hike–enjoying delightful rests among rocky alcoves discovered along the way.
 Rests of quiet reflection.
-They thought of the Cherokee people, the events that had led up to their removal from their land.
-Betrayal, disagreements among the people.
-Some giving away the land, some fighting legally to get it back, not with force, but through the courts.
+They thought of the Cherokee people and the events that had led up to their removal from their land.
+Betrayal.
+Disagreements among the people.
+Some giving away the land and some fighting legally to get it back–not with force, but through the courts.
 But, to no avail they were removed.
 They had left peacefully.
-Many were Christians, submitting to God and to authority as taught in the scriptures.
-Many fled and hid and then started new lives in other locations nearby.
-Although, many had died along the way, Jas’ family had made it to Oklahoma and after a generation had been given their own section of land, which they still have today.
+Many Cherokees were Christians, submitting to God and to authority as taught in the scriptures.
+Others fled and hid and then started new lives in new locations along the way.
+And although, many had died along the Trail of Tears, Jas’ family had survived.
+Oklahoma became their new homestead and after a generation they were given their own section of land, which they still have today.